The Best Dental Insurance Plans in Canada, Ranked (2026)

 4. Request dental insurance quotes: Once you understand your coverage needs and ongoing and anticipated costs, it’s time to request quotes for dental insurance plans that match your unique insurance profile.

-5. Calculate your potential savings: Compare the monthly premiums you’re quoted to the monthly spending total you estimated earlier.
+5. Calculate your potential savings: Take note of reimbursement rates, annual maximums, exclusions, and deductibles to see how much each plan might save you.
 If you’re spending less than $75/month on dental care, you likely won’t save money by purchasing dental insurance.
 But if your costs (including anticipated costs) exceed the quotes you receive from dental insurers, you may save money by investing in coverage.

 Blog Icon